influxdata/docs-v2/content/flux/v0.x/data-types/_index.md

 Types are inferred from how a value is used.

 Flux is a **statically typed**.
 Variable types are inferred at compile time.
-Static typing associates types with variables, not with values.
+Static typing associates a type with a variable, not a variable's value.

 Flux types are organized into the following: